 European beech is often called the finest specimen tree available, with green or purple foliage, dense shade, colorful fall foliage, and attractive architecture, both upright and weeping, and bark.
 Beechnuts were food for prehistoric humans and are still eaten today.
 The wood has been used for centuries for both fire and furniture in Europe.
 The first written European literature was inscribed on beech bark.
-The European beech can live more than 150 years and can grow 30-40 metres in height with a spread of 10-13 metres when mature.
+The European beech can live more than 150 years and can grow 30-40 metres in height with a spread of 10-1ten feet when mature.
 In the early 19th century the oil from the tree was used for cooking and to fuel lamps.
 The tree's fruit was also ground to make flour, though only after the slightly toxic tannins were leached out.
 Widely planted for hedging purposes.

 Culture for European Beech

 The European beech prefers acidic, loamy, moist, sandy, well-drained soils.
 Does not tolerate wet, poorly drained soils.
 It has some tolerance of both drought and shade.
 Tends to branch close to the ground, and often casts dense shade that prevents growth of other plants beneath.
 Soils must be organic, well-drained, fertile with a pH of 6.5-7.5.
 Roots tend to be shallow.
 Not generally a good urban species.
 Can be pruned into a hedge.

 Concerns about European Beech